2.A.108 The Iron/Lead Transporter (ILT) Family

 A dipartite iron uptake system, FetM (646 aas; 8 TMSs in a 1 7 arrangement)/FetP (a periplasmic protein that enhances iron uptake by FetM) has been characterized (Koch et al. 2011).
 FetP binds Cu++ and Mn++ at two different sites, 1.3 Å apart, in this homodimeric protein.
 The 3-d structure with two Cu++ bound to each of the two subunits revealed different geometries at the two sites.
 FetMP may be a iron permease with an iron scavenging function, and possibly also an iron reducing function (Koch et al. 2011).

-The generalized transport reaction for the OFeT family is:
+The generalized transport reactions for the OFeT family are:

 A single protein, PbrT, encoded within the lead resistance locus of Ralstonia metallidurans CH34, serves as the prototype for the PbrT family.
 This protein, when overexpressed, increases sensitivity to Pb2+.
 The protein exhibits a single N-terminal hydrophobic segment (a putative TMS), plus 6 additional putative TMSs in the C-terminal region (residues 420-650) of this 652 aas protein (Debut et al., 2006).
 An N-terminal region (residues 100-218) shows sequence similarity to the C-terminal cytochrome C6 domain of the diheme c-type cytochrome, FixP, of Azorhizobium caulinodans (30% identity).
 The C-terminal transmembrane domain (residues 223-619) shows sequence similarity to members of the oxidase-dependent Fe2+ transporter, OFeT, family (TC #9.A.10) including the Ftr1 iron transporter of Saccharomyces cerevisiae (TC #9.A.10.1.1) (30% identity).
 Thus, PbrT is related to the OFeT family, both structurally and functionally.
 An N-terminal domain (residues 100-218 in the R. metallidurans protein) shows similarity to the C-terminal cytochrome C6 domain in the diheme c-type cytochrome, FixP of Azorhizobium caulinodans (Debut et al., 2006).
 We designate the family including both the OFeT and PbrT families the Fe/Pb-Transporter (ILT) superfamily.